 Liberal Studies Core Requirements

-The Liberal Studies Core Requirements Sheet (PDF) is a full list or checklist that depicts all required coursework for the Liberal Studies Program - both ITEP and BA options listed at top.
+The Liberal Studies Core Requirements Handout (PDF) is a full list or checklist that depicts all required coursework for the Liberal Studies Program - both ITEP and BA options listed at top.
 The Core Requirements consist of 101 units, then breaks into multiple pathways for graduation completion (ITEP MSCP, ITEP MSCP Spanish BILA, ITEP UDCP, and the BA) with all required courses listed in a checklist format.
 This sheet is used frequently in advising appointments, and is reflective of a student's Academic Requirements Report (on MyCSULB).

 Community College Transfer Credit Guide

 ITEP & BA Program Pathways: Comparison Guide

 The ITEP/BA Comparison Guide Document (PDF) offers a basic outline of differences and similarities between the two primary pathway options for the Liberal Studies program.
 Ultimately coursework generally remains the same throughout the BA Core Requirements, but by Senior Year students should determine their pathway to graduation and these requirements will differ depending on end goals.

 The MSCP ITEP/BA Plan (PDF) illustrates a four-year plan comparison for students pursuing either the BA in Liberal Studies, or the ITEP pathway including the Multiple Subject Credential Program.
 This is an example outline and should be noted that Summer and Winter are not included as options (which would lessen unit totals in Fall/Spring terms).
 Students should refer to this for guidance and meet with an Academic Advisor simultaneously to plan accordingly.